Connect with Us

 Stay up to date with all our latest news and event announcements!

-Women's Studies is a discipline that draws on a variety of academic perspectives to research and study women's experiences in the United States and around the world.
-It offers an interdisciplinary view of issues particularly relevant to women.
+The Gender Studies minor draws on a variety of academic perspectives to research and study gendered experiences in the United States and around the world.

-The ECU Women's Studies Program encourages students to re-vision societal patterns—especially those leading to prejudice—and to explore new frameworks from which to analyze contemporary conditions in women's lives.
+The interdisciplinary program - housed in ECU's Harriot College of Arts & Sciences' Department of Sociology - encourages students to re-vision societal patterns, especially those leading to prejudice, and to explore new frameworks from which to analyze contemporary issues.

-As part of ECU's commitment to enhancing students' understanding of America's multicultural heritage and global inter-connectedness, the Women's Studies program provides a broad range of courses which examine how women are affected by such factors as gender, race/ethnicity, sexual orientation, class, political and economic structures, and social systems across disciplinary boundaries.
-Students are encouraged to study causes and to seek solutions to the many contemporary issues vital to the survival of both men and women.
-The ECU Women's Studies Program offers a minor on both the undergraduate and graduate levels.
+As part of ECU's commitment to enhancing students' understanding of America's multicultural heritage and global inter-connectedness, the Gender Studies Program provides a broad range of courses that examine the intersectionality of gender, race/ethnicity, sexual orientation, gender identity, class, political and economic structures, and social systems across disciplinary boundaries.
+Students are encouraged to study causes of and to seek solutions to social problems.

-With a Women's Studies minor, a student has the opportunity to enhance personal and career goals through interdisciplinary study.
-Completing these programs enhances career preparation.
-In the next few years, the majority of the workforce will be women and/or members of a minority group.
-The knowledge and awareness of cultural and gender diversity fostered in Women's Studies prepare a student to apply for positions in human services, health and wellness professions, national and international business, and human resources.
+Gender Studies minors have the opportunity to enhance personal and career goals through interdisciplinary study that emphasizes critical thinking and social awareness.
+The knowledge and awareness of cultural and gender diversity fostered in Gender Studies prepares students to apply for positions in human services, health and wellness professions, national and international business, and human resources.